Chapter 4. Creating Kickstart files

 - To copy the file to another location, use the file manager.
 Remember to change permissions on the copy, so that the file can be read by non-root users.

 4.3.
-Converting a RHEL 7 Kickstart file for RHEL 8 installation
+Converting a Kickstart file from previous RHEL installation

-You can use the Kickstart Converter tool to convert a RHEL 7 Kickstart file for use in a new RHEL 8 installation.
-For more information about the tool and how to use it to convert a RHEL 7 Kickstart file, see https://access.redhat.com/labs/kickstartconvert/
+You can use the Kickstart Converter tool to convert a RHEL 7 Kickstart file for use in a RHEL 8 or 9 installation or convert a RHEL 8 Kickstart file for use it in RHEL 9.
+For more information about the tool and how to use it to convert a RHEL Kickstart file, see https://access.redhat.com/labs/kickstartconvert/

 4.4.
 Creating a custom image using Image Builder